Hey sweet stuff, let’s talk sugar.

 *Grade A is lighter & milder, grade B is darker & higher in nutrients.
 Maple flavoured syrup is NOT the same!

-BLACKSTRAP MOLASSES: thick, sticky and reminiscent of treacle, this sweetener contains iron, calcium, magnesium, selenium, copper and B vitamins.
-I don’t use this as a sweetener per say, more as something I use sparingly to add depth of flavour to marinades, dressing or ginger cookies.
+BLACKSTRAP MOLASSES: thick, sticky and reminiscent of treacle, this sweetener contains iron, calcium, magnesium, selenium, copper and vitamin B6.
+I don’t use this as a sweetener per say, more as something to add depth of flavour to marinades, dressing or ginger cookies.

 GI rating: 55/ 100